Meet Ashley of Domestic Imperfection! She’s a frugal DIYer and a mom of two who blogs about home decor, renovation, craftiness, and real life.

 We didn’t sit down and plan out a time frame, but we did sit down and write a detailed budget each month.
 In it we included money for basic necessities (and a tiny amount of fun money), and the rest went to the mortgage.

-While we didn’t know we would pay it off in 3.5 years, we did know that we had to pay it off in under five.
+While we didn’t know we would pay it off in 3.5 years, we did know that we had to pay the mortgage off in under five years.
 In order to get the best interest rate we went with an adjustable rate mortgage with a five year lock.
 We for sure wanted to pay it off before the lock expired, so that was a big motivating factor.

 (I know that adjustable rate mortgages are normally a terrible idea.
 We’re rebels.)